cyberconnecthq/cyberconnect-docs/docs/More Examples/nft_trading.md

 id: nft_trading
 ---

-# CyberConnect in NFT Trading Market
+# CyberConnect in NFT Marketplaces

-CyberConnect helps NFT trading markets by offering a connected relationship user map.
-One address can get all their follows, check with their friends recent purchase & solds.

-"Did my friend have some new cool NFT collections?
-Did my friend earn 10x in that NFT collection?
-Let me open my full list of following on this, CyberConnect list, and check it out."

-The more interactions made, the longer will they stay on your NFT trading website and potentially, spent more money on your site!
+CyberConnect helps NFT marketplaces add an interactive layer by allowing users to see what their friends have been buying and selling in the marketplace, which becomes a more robust community where people have more relevant information at their disposal and are thus more engaged.
+Users can also enjoy having their own personal virtual gallery that they can bring with them everywhere they go by displaying their NFT collections in their CyberConnect profile.